seagull-js/seagull/packages/services-http/README.md

 ### Usage

-The basic fetch command can be used like this:
+The basic fetch function can be called like this:

 ```javascript
 import { Http } from '@seagull/services-http'